wilburharatua/Portfolio/README.md

 # Wilbur Haratua
 Hello!
-I'm an Information Systems student at Bina Nusantara University, with a strong focus on web application testing and software quality assurance.
-I thrive on problem-solving and collaboration, always eager to explore new technologies and expand my skill set.
-I’m passionate about continuous learning and growth, and I’m excited to take on new challenges in the tech world!
+I'm an Information Systems student at Bina Nusantara University with a strong passion for web application testing and software quality assurance.
+I thrive on problem-solving, collaboration, and continuously expanding my skill set by exploring new technologies.
+I have hands-on experience in Quality Assurance (QA), where I focus on ensuring software reliability and performance.
+I am highly adaptable, able to quickly grasp new concepts, and always eager to learn and grow in the ever-evolving tech industry.
+Excited to take on new challenges and contribute to building high-quality software! 🚀
 ## My projects
 ### Automation Testing:
   >Below are some of my automation testing projects, using dummy websites.